Infidelity and Betrayal

 What You Are Likely Experiencing

-If you are the betrayed partner: The ground has shifted.
-You may be oscillating between rage and grief, between wanting answers and not being able to hear them, between wanting your partner close and not being able to tolerate their presence.
-You may be questioning your own perception of reality, replaying conversations, looking for the signs you missed.
+If you are the betrayed partner: You may be moving between rage and grief, between wanting answers and not being able to hear them, between wanting your partner close and not being able to tolerate their presence.
+You may be questioning your own perception of reality, replaying conversations, looking for signs you missed.
 This is not weakness.
-This is the specific and disorienting experience of betrayal trauma, and it deserves to be treated with the same seriousness as any other trauma.
+It is the specific, disorienting experience of betrayal trauma, and it deserves the same clinical seriousness as any other trauma.

-If you are the partner who strayed: You are likely carrying your own crisis.
+If you are the partner who broke the fidelity: You are likely carrying your own crisis.
 Guilt, shame, confusion about what you want, fear about what comes next.
-You may feel that you have no right to your own pain in this situation.
-You also need support, clarity, and a space to be honest about what happened and why, without that honesty being weaponized against you.
+You may feel you have no right to your own pain in this situation.
+You also need support, clarity, and a place to be honest about what happened and why, in a way that can actually be heard.

-If you are both trying to figure out what comes next: You don't have to know yet.
-The pressure to make an immediate decision, to either recommit or leave, is one of the most damaging things about the aftermath of infidelity.
-This work is designed to create enough stability and clarity that whatever decision you make is one you can stand behind.
+If you are both trying to figure out what comes next: You do not have to know yet.
+We work together to create enough stability and clarity that when you do make a decision, it is one you can stand behind.

 Phase One: Stabilization